 What Effect Do Diabetes and Other Medical Conditions Have?

-Conditions such as diabetes, autoimmune disorders, or osteoporosis can slow healing and raise infection risk.
-Poorly controlled diabetes in particular interferes with tissue repair and bone healing.
-Share your full medical history so your dentist can plan care around your health needs.
+Conditions such as diabetes, autoimmune disorders, or osteoporosis can slow healing and increase infection risk.
+Poorly controlled diabetes particularly impairs tissue repair and bone healing.
+Share your full medical history so your dentist can tailor the plan.

 Diabetes & Dental Implant Osseointegration